gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 }
 ```

 We discover that the element size is just `0x1`, or 1.
 So this array is an array of 16 bytes.
-Time to finally print it:
+Time to finally print it with `tracemem` which shows a raw memory dump:

 ```dtrace
   this->go_str0 = (uint8_t*)copyin((user_addr_t)this->iface0->ptr, 16);